Blog-Layout

 Photo by Eyal Hirsch

-von Rami Be'er 05 Sept., 2023
+von Rami Be'er 5.
+September 2023

 Künstlerischer Leiter und Choreograph Rami Be'er berichtet wie die aktuelle Choreographie der Kibbutz Contemporary Dance Company "TA_ATUA" entstanden ist.

-von Katharina H. Sfaelos 27 Juni, 2023
+von Katharina H. Sfaelos 27.
+Juni 2023

 Katharina H. Sfaelos berichtet über den INTHEGA-Kongress 2023 in Bielefeld.